stylekit/stylekit.github.io/_posts/_temp/_2017-03-12-Enter-flow.md

 ### Prelude:
 I **Don't** try to work hard or work as much as I can , I rather try to Enter Flow as many times as possible throughout the day.
-> Mini breaks helps to retain the flow highs.
+> Mini breaks helps to retain the flow highs. ☝️

 I do not believe in systems to keep you in check, all systems are prisons.
 I rather believe that I need to be open to all input, wims i get through the day.
 Keep your door open to the world or you will work on sightly the wrong thing. <-link
-I have two rules: Wear Noice cancelling headphones.
+I have two rules: Wear Noice cancelling headphones.🎧
-> And **Don't waste your flow time** on things that don't require flow.
+> And **Don't waste your flow time** on things that don't require flow. ☝️

 ### Bar-graph:
 Create a nice diagram with emojis that symbolize football, pizza, fruits etc...maybe.
 My flow chart..pun intended 🤣